 Neither of the Dano brothers had planned to follow their father's footsteps as attorneys, nor did their father expect it of them.
 Brian had intended to become a football coach, playing the game in both high school and college, but by the time he'd become a senior at Washington State University, he decided that wasn't the career for him.
 Instead, he headed to law school at Gonzaga University, a decision he claims was a "spur of the moment" idea.

-You are a service provider and part of being a service provider is to provide voluntary service to the community you live in and be a leader. "
+"You are a service provider and part of being a service provider is to provide voluntary service to the community you live in and to be a leader. "

 Community involvement has been a cornerstone of Dano Law Firm and one of the firm's values.
 Brian added, "he lived that belief and I know it was a big influence with me, because as soon as I started practicing law I was immediately a member of the Rotary Club, the Chamber, the Rodeo Board and a variety of community groups."

 Brian has kept up this tradition of community involvement during his 35+ years of practice in Moses Lake where he has also been involved in the Moses Lake Tourism Commission, the Moses Lake Parks and Recreation Commission, the Grant County Economic Development Council, the Big Bend Community College Foundation, Vision 20/20 and several other local and regional political endeavors.

 Respect, Knowledge, Integrity, Responsibility and Community....

 the Values of Dano Law Firm, instilled by our founder, Harrison Dano.

 The past 55+ years has seen many changes at Dano Law Firm...name changes, location changes, and partner changes.
 Through the changes, one thing has remained unchanged and true to our founder's vision...